templ-fun/evm-protocol/README.md

 - Segment rules: if there are extras, primary must have `length > 0`; all middle extras must have `length > 0`; the final segment must have `length = 0` (unbounded tail).
 - The contract keeps `baseEntryFee` and recomputes current `entryFee` from the stored curve and completed paid joins after each join.

+## Core Invariants
+- Entry fee must be ≥ 10 and divisible by 10 (constructor and updates enforce).
+- Fee splits must sum to 10_000 with protocol share included.
+- Token changes are disabled via governance (create a new templ to migrate tokens).
+- Dictatorship gate allows priest to call `onlyDAO` actions directly while enabled.
+- Membership cap: joins revert upon reaching the cap; unpausing does not lift the cap.
+- External rewards capacity capped by `MAX_EXTERNAL_REWARD_TOKENS`.
+- Fallback routes only registered selectors; unknown selectors revert.

 ## Indexing Guide (UIs)
 - Persist `ProposalCreated`, then fetch metadata with `getProposal(id)` and `getProposalSnapshots(id)` to drive state.
 - Use `getActiveProposals()` for quick lists; `getActiveProposalsPaginated(offset,limit)` for pagination.
 - Track `VoteCast` and `ProposalExecuted` for live updates.
 - For treasury views, either derive from `getTreasuryInfo()` or track `TreasuryAction`/`TreasuryDisbanded` with access-token balance deltas.
 - Use `EntryFeeCurveUpdated` to reflect curve changes without recomputing from storage.

+Compatibility
+- Node: `>=22.18.0` (see `package.json:engines`)
+- Solidity: `0.8.23`
+- Hardhat: `^2.19.2`, ethers v6

 See event definitions in [`contracts/TemplBase.sol`](contracts/TemplBase.sol) and usage across modules; tests assert on these logs throughout `test/*.test.js` (e.g. `test/MembershipCoverage.test.js`, `test/GovernanceCoverage.test.js`).